What You Need to Know Before Getting a Sleeve Tattoo

-Getting a sleeve tattoo is a huge commitment that requires more planning and time than a typical piece of body art.
+Getting a sleeve tattoo is a huge commitment that requires more planning than a typical piece of body art.
 You cannot impulsively choose an image from a binder or the Internet and stick it on your arm.
 If you want a decent-looking design that doesn't suck or make you rethink your life choices, then you need to do ample research about the process, think about a theme and style, shop around for reputable artists, and then sit down with the artist of your choice to design the tattoo.

 This article covers what you need to know before getting a sleeve tattoo, what the process is like while getting one (it cannot be done in a single session), and what you need to do afterwards to care for it.

 4 Types of Sleeve Tattoos

-Quarter: Covers the area from the top of the shoulder midway to the elbow.
+- Quarter Sleeve: Covers the area from the top of the shoulder halfway to the elbow.

-- Half: This extends from the top of the shoulder to the elbow.
+- Half Sleeve: This extends from the top of the shoulder to the elbow.

-- Full Sleeve: This reaches from the top shoulder to the wrist.
+- Full Sleeve: This reaches from the top of the shoulder to the wrist.

 - Hikae: This is a Japanese-style sleeve tattoo that covers part of the pectoral muscle on the chest and extends either to the elbow or the wrist.

 How to Plan a Sleeve Tattoo

 The most difficult part about getting a tattoo is planning the theme, the motif, and the design.
-Planing is even more important when it comes to sleeves because they are elaborate works of art that take a long time to draw.
+Planning is even more important when it comes to sleeves because they are elaborate works of art that take a long time to draw.
 You don't want to go through hours of pain and then be unsatisfied with the final result.
-Work closely with your artist to come up with the exact image and colors.
+Work closely with your artist to customize the exact image and colors.

-The most important thing to remember is that you MUST collaborate with your artist and allow him/her some freedom to design it.
-Getting a sleeve is similar to commissioning a mural.
-Tell the artist your vision, and let him/her turn that concept into a professional piece of artwork.
+The most important thing to remember is that you MUST collaborate with your artist and allow him/her some freedom in the design process.
+Getting a sleeve is similar to commissioning a mural: Tell the artist your vision, and let him/her turn that concept into a professional piece of artwork.